Skip to main content

 For all GA Events, including those that predate this procedure, you must get approval from the Web Analytics Program by following the process detailed below.
 Before taking this step, however, it is important to check what functionality already exists and understand how EPA defines Events.

 Step 1.
-Check if existing approved Events already provide what you need
+Check if an Event already exists

 Before you request approval to create a new Event, be sure to review the approved agency-wide Events that are automatically tracked across EPA websites.
+(In GA4, go to Reports > Engagement > Events.)
 Do not duplicate any functionality already implemented by these Events.
-For example, there should be no Events created to track PDF clicks on any EPA webpage since this is automatically tracked under the Download Category.
+For example, there should be no Events created to track PDF clicks on any EPA webpage since this is automatically tracked under the Download event.

 Note: The Web Analytics Program will ask you to remove any Events that duplicate the functionality of the approved agency-wide Events.